projf/projf-explore/fpga-ad-astra/README.md

 ### Problems Building

-If you have problems building for iCEBreaker, your tools are probably too old.
-Try building the latest versions (see above for links).
+If Yosys reports "syntax error, unexpected TOK_ENUM", then your version is too old to support Project F designs.
+Try building the latest version of Yosys from source (see above for links).

 ## Vivado Project